gutenbergtools/gutenbergsite/site/about/background/50years.md

 For the two decades from 1971-1991, Hart evangelized the idea of eBooks, and worked on the first 100 or so titles.
 These included historical documents - famously starting with the US Declaration of Independence.
 Also reference works, literary works, a few donated contemporary works, mathematical constants, and more.
 Subsequent years saw issuance of short videos and longer movies, graphical collections, sheet music, audio files, and eBooks in dozens of languages and formats.

 Like the movable type printing press, the modern digital computer was a machine usable for many different purposes: all types of content, suitable for a wide range of interests.
-This was the vision and genius of Michael Hart.
+This inspired the vision and genius of Michael Hart.

 Project Gutenberg evolved from a concept to become an organization.
 Volunteers would identity printed books to digitize, and create an eBook for Project Gutenberg to publish and redistribute.